-Cannabis Employee Testing: Nowadays, the buzzing word on every employer mind is “cannabis legalization”.
+Cannabis Employee Drug Testing: Nowadays, the buzzing word on every employer mind is “cannabis legalization”.

 But, amid the confusion, some of the biggest outstanding queries are related to employment.
 How will employment firms adapt to cannabis legalization?